-- D. 1.
-Any motor vehicles vehicle may be equipped with not to exceed two fog lamps or two auxiliary driving lamps mounted upon the front below the level of the center of headlamps. - 2.
-Fog lamps shall not be used in substitution of headlamps, except under conditions of rain $\frac{\partial F{i}}{\partial t}$ fog, dust, or other atmospheric disturbances rendering disadvantageous the use of headlamps.
+D. Any 1.
+A motor vehicles vehicle may be equipped with not to exceed two front fog lamps or two auxiliary rear fog lamps mounted upon the front below the level of the center of headlamps which shall only be used when visibility, as described in paragraphs 3 and 4 of subsection A of this section, is limited to one-half (1/2) mile or less.

+Fog lamps shall not be used in substitution of headlamps, except under conditions of rain or fog rendering disadvantageous the use of headlamps.